stratisco/runtimeArray/README.md

 I made it so that you can make new arrays during runtime that know their length.

+*made for versions of c where there VLA is not enabled*

 ## Usage

 Step 1 - Include the package